Everything we know about HBO's Watchmen series

 Who are the new characters?

+Silk Spectre: Jean Smart (Fargo, Legion) is playing Silk Spectre, the yellow-and-black suited hero played by Malin Akerman in Zack Snyder's movie adaptation.
+Showrunner Damon Lindelof reportedly confirmed the character's superhero identity at the 2019 Television Critics Association summer press tour.
+Smart's character had been named as FBI agent Laurie Blake (née Juspeczyk), a huge hint she would be wearing the hero's mask.

+As for the name Blake, it suggests she's connected in some way to Edward Blake, aka the Comedian, who died in the movie adaptation.

-Regina King: Previously thought to be leading the cast as Angela Abraham, King is in fact playing Angela Abar, according to a HBO press release Tuesday.
+Angela Abar: Previously thought to be leading the cast as Angela Abraham, King is in fact playing Angela Abar, according to a HBO press release.
 Abar is the lead detective of the Tulsa Police Force and a mother of three.
 As the full trailer explains, the police force must wear masks to protect themselves from the vigilantes raiding their homes, but Abar must also wear a metaphorical mask while looking after her children.

 It's also been speculated her crime fighting persona is Hooded Justice, a mysterious male vigilante in the graphic novel, who appears in the trailer clad in a red cape and a trademark hangman's noose around his -- or her -- neck.

-Jeremy Irons: Next on the prestigious cast list, Irons is playing "the aging and imperious Lord of a British Manor," aka an older Adrian Alexander Veidt/Ozymandias if the reports are correct.
+Ozymandias: Next on the prestigious cast list, Jeremy Irons is playing "the aging and imperious Lord of a British Manor," aka an older Adrian Alexander Veidt/Ozymandias if the reports are correct.
 The billionaire genius who masterminded world peace in Zack Snyder's 2009 movie adaptation may have more grand plans for the world (or at least Tulsa, Oklahoma) in the TV adaptation.

 We also know from the latest press release that: